muchdogesec/.github/profile/README.md

 ![David Greenwood DOGESEC](https://raw.githubusercontent.com/muchdogesec/.github/main/profile/david-greenwood-presenting.jpeg)

 Hi!
-I'm Dave, founder DOGESEC!
+I'm Dave, the founder of DOGESEC (_pronounced Dohj-sec_).

-Together, DOGESEC is a team of industry veterans building no-nonsense cyber threat intelligence tools.
+Together, DOGESEC is a team of security nerds building no-nonsense cyber threat intelligence tools.

 Our growing company is focused on the problems we want to solve and who we want to solve them for.